cyverse-de/cyverse-de.github.io/osg/short-term.md

 string and a file path.
 Blank lines and lines beginning with a hash mark (`#`) are ignored.
 The first line in the file is a comment line containing the MIME type, `application/vnd.de.tickets-path-list+csv; version=1`.

-As mentioned above, each significatn line in the file contains the iRODS ticket string followed by a comma and the path corresponding to the ticket.
+As mentioned above, each significant line in the file contains the iRODS ticket string followed by a comma and the path corresponding to the ticket.
 The ticket string is guaranteed not to contain commas, but the path may.
 None of the fields in the ticket list file are ever quoted.
 Instead, parsers must rely on the fact that tickets will never contain commas to parse the field.
 For example, suppose the following line is found in a ticket list file: